gumuncle/redirect-extention/README.md

 3. Enter the redirect destination (e.g. `https://newsite.com`)
 4. Click **Add**
 5. Next time you visit `example.com`, it will automatically redirect to `newsite.com`
+6. To remove a rule, click the **削除** button next to it in the list

 ---